judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-25-i-never-thought-this-would-happen-to-me.markdown

 Do you live in an active tectonic region?
 How are you prepared for a big earthquake?
 Please let me know in the comments below.

-{% cloudinary /assets/images/2020/04/toilet-paper-plan-b.jpeg alt="An empty roll of toilet paper reminds us that you need a plan B." %}
+{% cloudinary post-image /assets/images/2020/04/toilet-paper-plan-b.jpeg alt="An empty roll of toilet paper reminds us that you need a plan B." %}

 ## Toilet paper